livepeer/go-ethereum-p2p-test/README.md

 ## Usage

-To run the node with video streaming, use the --rtmp flag to start the swarm nodes.
-For example:
+By default, starting Livepeer will launch an RTMP interface on port 1935.
+You can override this with the --rtmp option:

+`livepeer --rtmp 1937`

+or more control:

-`livepeer --bzzaccount $BZZKEY --datadir $DATADIR --ethapi $DATADIR/geth.ipc --bzznetworkid 412 --rtmp 1935`
+`livepeer --bzzaccount $BZZKEY --datadir $DATADIR --ethapi $DATADIR/geth.ipc --lpnetworkid 412 --rtmp 1935`

 To run a second node, so that you can test streaming to one another, specify a new `--port`, `--rtmp`, `--bzzport`, `--datadir`, and `--bzzaccount` argument:

-`livepeer --bzzaccount $BZZKEY2 --datadir $DATADIR2 --ethapi $DATADIR/geth.ipc --verbosity 4 --maxpeers 3 --port 30402 --bzznetworkid 412 --rtmp 1936`
+`livepeer --bzzaccount $BZZKEY2 --datadir $DATADIR2 --ethapi $DATADIR/geth.ipc --verbosity 4 --maxpeers 3 --port 30402 --lpnetworkid 412 --rtmp 1936`

 Now that you have two nodes running, make sure they are talking to each other, then stream into one node and play from the other.
 You